emanuellcs/pyn/README.md

 ## 🔐 Overview

-Pyn is a Python-based web application designed to enhance password security through advanced analysis and generation capabilities.
-It allows users to create, evaluate, and strengthen their passwords with detailed insights and recommendations.
-This tool is inspired by the [Cygnius Password Test](https://apps.cygnius.net/passtest/).
+Pyn is a Python-based Flask web application designed to enhance password security.
+It provides tools for analyzing the strength of existing passwords and generating new, secure passwords.
+This project is inspired by the [Cygnius Password Test](https://apps.cygnius.net/passtest/).

 ## 🚀 Key Features